Toxic12l/-Configure-and-test-basic-firewall-rules-to-allow-or-block-traffic./README.md

 # -Configure-and-test-basic-firewall-rules-to-allow-or-block-traffic.
+ Documented Steps Used
+Used Windows Defender Firewall with Advanced Security.

+Created inbound rule to block TCP port 23.

+Tested using telnet.

+Deleted rule to restore firewall to original state

  Summary: How Firewalls Filter Traffic
 Firewalls act as gatekeepers, monitoring and controlling network traffic based on defined rules.
 They can: